kamejosh/owlbear-hp-tracker/USAGE.md

 At the Bottom of HP Tracker there are 8 freely assignable buttons where you can create your custom presets.
 You can see the documentation for custom dice rolls [here](https://docs.dddice.com/guides/roll20.html#roll-equation-compatibility).
 To get started click on a button with the "+" sign.
 A text input is opened where you can add your roll preset, if the preset is not valid the text input will be red.
 The dice roll will not be saved until a valid string has been found.
 To save the custom string press Enter or the "√"-button.

+Custom Roll Buttons are automatically assigned with dddice Dice Box presets where one dice is assigned to a free custom dice button.
+All already prepared custom dice buttons get no value assigned.

+You can also chose a different theme than the main theme for your custom dice button by selecting the theme from the theme selector

 Once the preset has been saved the button will show up to 4 parts of the dice equations to make it easier to identify which button does what.
 It will also display the full dice command when hovering over the button.